ileniam/cGAN-Downscaling/README.md

 # cGAN-Downscaling
 cGAN-Downscaling is a model based on a Conditional Generative Adversarial Network (cGAN) structure, specifically designed for statistical climate downscaling.
-It produces ERA5-DownGAN dataset, high-resolution (~2.2 km) daily 2m temperature and precipitation datasets for the Italian Peninsula from ERA5 (~31 km), offering low computational costs and flexible adaptability.
+It produces ERA5-DownGAN dataset, high-resolution (~2.2 km) daily 2m temperature for the Italian Peninsula from ERA5 (~31 km), offering low computational costs and flexible adaptability.
 ## Installation

 To run the cGAN-Downscaling model, follow these steps: